TheArturthur/CoppermindScraper/Cosmere/Hallandren.md

 Hallandren women wear perfumes, either taking perfumed baths or having someone else rub perfume onto the body.
 They also have many kinds of make-up, such as lipstick and eyeliner.
 Some women have a sort of paint on their thighs.
 Long hair is seen as a sign of beauty.
 Glossy black hair, pale skin and a lusciously curvaceous body are considered by some to be the epitome of female beauty.
 The Hallandren find both thin and heavy women to be attractive.
 The epitome of male beauty is large bulging muscles and square jawed features.

-### Biochroma and Awakening
+### BioChroma and Awakening
-Hallandren is known for it’s research in Biochroma.
+Hallandren is known for it’s research in BioChroma.

 #### Breaths and Awakening
 The Hallandren believes that losing your [[Breath\|Breath]] doesn’t change you much.
 There is also a very strict breath market.
 Due to these reasons many people sell their breaths when they need some money.
 These breaths are often bought by rich people.
 Most people stop at 50 breaths, at this point they have attained the first heightening, their lifespan is also improved by a good decade or so and their immune system is a lot more effective.
 They can also do a little bit of [[Awakening\|awakening]] themselves, a useful skill to have.
 People with more then a thousand breaths are uncommon, but not unheard of.